sdob/keenquotes/README.md

 # KeenQuotes

+A Java library to convert straight quotes into curly quotes.

+# Software Design

-A lightweight natural language parser for converting straight quotes into curly quotes.
+The code models a lightweight natural language parser that performs a one-pass traversal through prose to emit single quotes as curly quotes.

-# Algorithm

-The overall algorithm follows:
+The algorithm follows:

-1. Run a lexer to produce relevant lexemes (e.g., words, numbers, and periods).
+1. Produce lexemes (e.g., words, numbers, and periods) using lexer.
-1. Add lexemes to a 3-element circular queue, capturing either side of a straight quote.
+1. Add lexemes to a 3-element circular queue, capturing either side of a quotation mark.
 1. Tokenize all unambiguous single/double quotes, primes, and apostrophes.
 1. Resolve as many ambiguous quotation marks as possible.
 1. Emit unresolved conversions.